 In FY 2025, compensation expenditures increase by 3.4% over the FY 2024 budget to primarily reflect the inclusion of negotiated and pending FY 2025 salary improvements for various collective bargaining units; staffing requirements tied to the student based budgeting requirements; program expansions including the Creative and Performing Arts and Special Education K - 12 instructional programs and additional requirements for safety and security services.
 This is partially offset by the reduction of federal restricted grant resources and other system-wide savings initiatives.
 Compensation costs include funding for 21,136 full time employees.
-Fringe benefit expenditures decrease by -3.9% under the FY 2024 budget reflecting the Board's anticipated post employment benefit, healthcare and life insurance costs and the net differential between the initial Board's request and the County Executive's proposed budget.
+Fringe benefit expenditures decrease by -9.3% under the FY 2024 budget reflecting the Board's anticipated post employment benefit, healthcare and life insurance costs and the net differential between the initial Board's request and the approved budget passed by the County Council.